pythonph/pycon-2015/_sources/communities.txt

 ^^^^^^^^^^^^^^^
 `PyLadies Manila <https://twitter.com/pyladiesmanila>`_ is a group of women developers based in Manila who love the Python programming language.

 The group started back in November 2014 with less than 10 girls meeting for coffee.
 From then on, they started to organize events to advocate Women In Tech such as `Python For The Curious Code Lab <https://twitter.com/pyladiesmanila/status/581968138880700417>`_ and `Django Girls Manila <http://djangogirls.org/manila/>`_.
+Some of their slides are up `here <http://slides.com/pyladiesmanila/>`_

 Anyone who is interested in Python is encouraged to participate!